koreanpanda345/Pokemon-Draft-TeamBuilder-Console/README.md

 # NOTICE
 I am not done making this, so there will be bugs. the current bugs that i know of, are the following:

-- Pivot Pokemon: Pokemon that don't have a pivot move for some reason is added with the Teleport move.
 - Cleric Pokemon: Pokemon that knows wish, doesn't show up for some odd reason.

 You are always welcome to edit the program if you want to.
 I am making sure I comment stuff, to make it easier for those that don't like how it displays or such.